PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

-# Upcoming features
+# Upcoming features 2026

-## Remaining to develop in PxWeb 2 2026
+## Remaining to develop in PxWeb 2

 ### Startpage
+  - filter for selecting regional levels
+  - improve search with more areas i.e. short names, maintable-id, metaid
   - show filter count for each category
-  - filter for selecting regional levels
   - remove "other" from Time period
   - improve the table card
-  - improve search

 ### Table page
   - improve performance and layout
   - hide empty rows